 Here’s a really great article by Steve Raiser, when it comes to attorney-client relationships and how they may change due to nonpayment.
-Steve is a trusted NYC criminal attorney and NYC personal injury lawyer, who practices in both NYC and Los Angeles.
+Steve is a trusted NYC criminal attorney and NYC personal injury lawyer, and Long Island divorce lawyer who practices in both NYC and Los Angeles.

 One of the most commonplace issues that erupt between an attorney and client involves attorney fees.
 If you find yourself facing a dispute regarding attorney fees, you likely have some questions.
 For example, you may wonder what to do if your attorney is threatening to sue you if you do not pay more in attorney fees.